murk-sy/manga-pr-guide/Guide.md

 # 🗾 "Reading" Japanese

-> ⚠️ **Important:** You do not *need* to read and understand this section to start proofreading. **This section is extremely simplified and some terms may be misnamed to get basic concepts across, based on my own understanding.** Some of these will help you understand how and why some text is written the way it is. *You don't need to memorize symbols or anything like that.* Additionally, this is **not** a basis for learning Japanese by any stretch of the imagination.
+> ⚠️ **Important:** You do not *need* to read and understand this section to start proofreading. **This section is extremely simplified and some terms may be misnamed to get basic concepts across, based on my own understanding.** Knowing the nuances of Japanese language may help you understand the common mistakes and difficulties translators face. *You don't need to memorize characters or anything like that.* Additionally, this is **not** a basis for learning Japanese by any stretch of the imagination.
 Sources for this information are mostly listed in the [Sources](Sources.md) file.

 ## 💬 Direction